Community Safety Programs and Events

 PSSA is available to all High School students residing in The Woodlands.
 Activity filled presentations are provided by The Montgomery County Sheriff’s Office on subjects such as SWAT, CSI, the K9 unit, and traffic.
 Also included are presentations from The Woodlands Fire Department, Montgomery Hospital District, CISD Police, Montgomery County Prosecutor, FBI, and Juvenile Probation.
 The program is designed to educate our students on crime prevention and public safety as well as to promote a healthy relationship between our public safety personnel and these students.

-Public Safety Student Awareness Program Schedule
+Pubic Safety Student Awareness Program Information

 Free paint kits are available for use in painting your house number on your curb, allowing easy identification by public safety personnel.